jecki/DHParser/Introduction.md

     $ python recompile_grammar.py

+If you start a completely new
+project with DHParser, the script might not be called `recompile_grammar.py` but `test_Lyrik_grammar.py`.
+In this case the `test_Lyrik_grammar.py`-script still has the same function as the `recompile_grammar.py`-script, namely compiling the EBNF-grammar into an executable Python-parser for that grammar, but it has the further function to run all unit-tests of the grammar in case there are any.
+However, the topic of testing grammars will not be described in this introduction.

-You'll find that `recompile_grammar.py` has generated a new script with the name `LyrikCompiler.py`.
+You'll find that `recompile_grammar.py` (or the equivalent "test_Lyrik_grammar.py"-script) has generated a new script with the name `LyrikCompiler.py`.
 This script contains the Parser for the `Lyrik.ebnf`-grammar and some skeleton-code for a DSL->XML-Compiler (or rather, a DSL-whatever compiler), which you can later fill in.
 Now let's see how this script works:

-    $ python LyrikCompiler.py Lyrisches_Intermezzo_IV.txt >result.xml
+    $ python LyrikParser.py --xml Lyrisches_Intermezzo_IV.txt >result.xml

 The file `Lyrisches_Intermezzo_IV.txt` contains the fourth part of Heinrich Heine's Lyrisches Intermezzo encoded in our own human-readable